mrlux/flickrGal/README.md

 ### Image Grid

-Behavior and properties of images in the grid can be modified using the image-grid map.
+Behavior and properties of images in the grid can be modified using the image-grid map:

 ``` scss
 // Image Variables